KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OlympicGames by fewieden](https://github.com/fewieden/MMM-OlympicGames)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
-1. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+2. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-2. Recommendation: Found `'node-fetch'` in file `bloomberg.js`: Replace it with built-in fetch.
+3. Recommendation: Found `'node-fetch'` in file `bloomberg.js`: Replace it with built-in fetch.
-3. Recommendation: Found `'node-fetch'` in file `nbc.js`: Replace it with built-in fetch.
+4. Recommendation: Found `'node-fetch'` in file `nbc.js`: Replace it with built-in fetch.
-4. Recommendation: Found `'node-fetch'` in file `paralympic.js`: Replace it with built-in fetch.
+5. Recommendation: Found `'node-fetch'` in file `paralympic.js`: Replace it with built-in fetch.
-5. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [on-this-day by elliefairholm](https://github.com/elliefairholm/on-this-day)